sdvdxl/influxdb.com/content/blog/2015/09/22/monitoring_internal_show_stats.md

 But remember, the commands `SHOW STATS` and `SHOW DIAGNOSTICS` only ever return data for the **node on which the query executes**.

 ### Expvar support
-All statistics data is available in standard [expvar](https://golang.org/pkg/expvar/) format, if you wish to use external tools to monitor InfluxDB.
+All statistics data are available in standard [expvar](https://golang.org/pkg/expvar/) format, if you wish to use external tools to monitor InfluxDB.
 This information is available at the endpoint `/debug/vars`.

 ## Diagnostics